limagirare/limagirare/README.md

 - 👋 Hi, I’m @limagirare
 - 👀 I’m interested in programation and robotic
-- 🌱 I’m currently learning python and blender
+- 🌱 I’m currently learning python and c++(arduino)
-- 😄 Pronouns: limagirare on discord, scratch, replit...
+- 😄 Pronouns: limagirare on scratch, replit...

 <!---
 limagirare/limagirare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.